-· Exposure time varies with operating mode.

-ADC = Analog-to-Digital Converter

-ADU = Analog to Digital Unit

-- Camera Frame Rate is impacted by the Vertical Hardware Binning parameter. - If your application is read-noise limited, we recommend using the lower CCD pixel clock speed of 20 MHz.
-For more information about read noise, and for examples of how to calculate the limiting factor of total camera noise, please see the Camera Noise tab.

-• For more information on these two interface options, please see the Camera Interface tab.
+- The specified performance is valid when using a computer with the recommended specifications listed on the Interface tab. - Exposure time varies with operating mode; exposure times shorter than 1 ms may be possible when using an external trigger. - ADC = Analog-to-Digital Converter - ADU = Analog-to-Digital Unit - Camera Frame Rate is impacted by the Vertical Hardware Binning parameter.
+For color cameras, when the Image Type setting in ThorCam is anything other than "Unprocessed" only 1 x 1 binning is available.
+When set to Unprocessed, the camera can bin up to 24 x 24, but the image produced will be monochrome. - If your application is read-noise limited, we recommend using the lower CCD pixel clock speed of 20 MHz.
+For more information about read noise, and for examples of how to estimate the limiting factor of total camera noise, please see the Camera Noise Tab. - For more information on these interface options, please see the Interface tab.